 Lavatoio Medievale Fiume Cefalino

-Wash house in the centre of Cefalù
+Medieval wash house in Cefalù

 Yes, you can totally visit a laundry in Cefalù and call it tourism.
 The wash house dates back to the medieval times, allowing us to imagine what life was like here centuries ago.
 It’s built atop the River Cefalino (according to legends, a river formed by the tears of a nymph mourning her lover).
 It’s also a very small time sink to visit the wash house, so you can just hop on by and soak in the vibes.
 It’s completely free, so you’ve no real excuse not to!